Home security cameras have been around for a long time, but the recent boom in the smart home market means they are simpler and smarter than ever.

 Netatmo Welcome - $180

-Video can be saved locally to a microSD card or to a personal server or Dropbox account, and there is infrared night vision to capture footage after dark.
+Video can be saved locally to a microSD card or to a personal server or Dropbox account, making this a good option for those who don't want to pay a subscription for video storage, and who don't want their footage being sent to a company's servers.
+There is also an infrared night vision mode to capture footage after dark.

 Netgear Arlo - $199 for one (with base station)$199 for one (with base station)